Lepimini/Embroidermodder/README.md

     python3 -m pip install embroidermodder

-will build the most up-to date released version, on Windows this is
+will install the most up-to date released version, on Windows this is

     py -m pip install embroidermodder

-To run the development version just use

-    python3 embroidermodder.py

-or on Windows double-click the embroidermodder.py source file.
+Currently this is the 2.0-alpha, which will have a build code of some kind.

 ### Mobile

-These are currently unsupported, but after the Desktop version is released we'll release them.
+These are currently unsupported (see iMobileViewer and Mobileviewer for iOS and Android respectively), but after the Desktop version is released we'll work on them.

+The Mobile version will share some of the UI and all of the backend, so development of the Desktop version will help us make both.

+## Build

+To run the development version without building just use

+    python3 embroidermodder/__init__.py

+or on Windows double-click the `__init__.py` source file.

+To install the development version over your current version we recommend

+    python3 -m build
+    python3 -m pip install dist/*.whl --force-reinstall

+This may help if you are running tests that require the `embroidermodder` command to be in your system `PATH`.

 ## Documentation